 A 39-year-old woman with schizophrenia for 20 years

-The second patient described in the article is a thirty-nine year old woman who suffered from depression, anxiety, anorexia nervosa, hallucinations and paranoia since her teens.
+The second patient described in the article is a 39-year-old woman who suffered from depression, anxiety, anorexia nervosa, hallucinations and paranoia since her teens.
 As patients sometimes do, she concealed her psychotic symptoms when she was initially treated for depression and anorexia.
 When she finally reported her psychotic symptoms later in her twenties, she was diagnosed with schizophrenia.
 For the next ten years, she was treated with 7 different antipsychotic medications—including clozapine (called the “gold standard antipsychotic medication”)—along with antidepressants and anti-anxiety medications.
 Nevertheless, she continued to have symptoms.

 She was having chronic gastrointestinal problems, so she saw a doctor who recommended the ketogenic diet.
 Noticing some improvement of her symptoms and being frustrated with all of her psychiatric medications, she unwisely stopped taking all 14 of her medications “cold turkey.”
 This sent her into severe psychosis requiring an extended hospitalization.
 In the hospital, she was re-medicated with Haldol-decanoate (an injectable medication which had not worked for her previously) and she continued the ketogenic diet.
 Within a month on both Haldol and the ketogenic diet, she reported complete remission of her psychotic symptoms for the first time since she was 14.
 Over the following year, she slowly tapered off Haldol, and remained free of psychotic symptoms.
 Of note, she lost 70 pounds from the diet, which exacerbated her anorexia.
 She has since regained 30 of those pounds and maintains a healthy weight today.
 Five years after starting the ketogenic diet, she is off all antipsychotic medications, remains on the diet, and is free of all psychotic symptoms.
 She has also finished graduate school and now works full time.